DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 ~~~

 Step 2.
-Creating a Gantt
+Adding Gantt to the page
 -----------------------------------------

-Now we need to add a controller that will process users' request to the server through the application.
-Since requests differ in their type, we need separate controllers for certain requests.

-To define the connection between a controller and the type of request, we will use routing.
-Different routes can be served by different actions.
-The actions collect information which will be passed to the view.

-Let’s create a new controller with the name "home" and a new action called "index".
+Let's start with creating a controller and a default page for our application.
+Move to the application folder and generate a new controller with *index* action:
 ~~~js
 cd gantt-app
 rails generate controller home index